[sticky entry] Sticky: an easy catch-all

 This is a writing journal.
 That means, by default, the only things I "own" are the stories I write.
 I do not claim ownership to any of the characters, series, or other copyrighted entities in this journal.
 I'm not making money off them, either, or I'd probably be a lot more productive.

 If you have any comments, questions, suggestions, whatever, leave 'em here.
-Anonymous commenting and comment screening is on, so you don't have to get an account to say something and no one's going to see what you post except me.
+Anonymous commenting and comment screening is on, so you don't have to get an account to say something, and if you ask me to leave the comment screened to keep it private, I'll be the only one that sees it.

 If you see [scrap] in the subject line in any post, that means that whatever fic is posted in it is polished enough for human consumption but not actually expanded enough to be considered a standalone piece.
 They're typically ideas or situations that I've played with but haven't actually gotten around to fully fleshing out, so if they don't make much sense, that's why.